Jake Arnold (interior designer)

-Jake Arnold is a British interior designer based in Los Angeles, known for his work with celebrity clients and as the co-founder of the digital design platform The Expert.
+Jake Arnold is an AD100 British interior designer based in Los Angeles, known for his work with celebrity clients and as the co-founder of the digital design platform The Expert.

 Career

 Arnold began his design career after moving from London to Los Angeles in 2012.
-He gained early recognition for his work on actress Julianne Hough's home, which was featured on the cover of Better Homes & Gardens.
+He gained early recognition for his work on actress Julianne Hough's home, which was featured on the January 2017 cover of Better Homes & Gardens (magazine).

 In 2020, he established his own design firm, Studio Jake Arnold, and co-founded The Expert, a platform connecting clients with interior designers for virtual consultations.

+In August 2023, the Beverly Hills home designed by Arnold for John Legend and Chrissy Teigen appeared on Architectural Digest’s first global cover collaboration across its international editions.

 Arnold's clientele includes celebrities such as John Legend and Chrissy Teigen, Katy Perry, Aaron Paul, Rashida Jones, Whitney Cummings, and Zendaya.

 Recognition

-Arnold has been named to Architectural Digests AD100 list of top designers for four consecutive years: 2022, 2023, 2024, and 2025.
+Arnold has been named to Architectural Digest's AD100 list of top designers for five consecutive years: 2022-2026.

 Product Collaborations

 In addition to his design work, Arnold has launched product lines in collaboration with major brands: